-Proposed Waiver: This notice posted on December 22, 2022, satisfies the requirement to publish any proposed Buy America waiver and provide the public with a reasonable period of time for notice and comment.
-The Department of the Interior seeks public and industry comment from all interested parties.
-In particular, the Department of the Interior seeks comment regarding whether the Simplified Acquisition Threshold (currently \$250,000.00) is an appropriate threshold for a small financial assistance agreement waiver, or whether a different threshold would be more appropriate.
-Relevant information and comments will help to understand completely the facts surrounding the waiver requests and the agency's proposal.
-This notice will be closed for comments on January 6, 2023
+Proposed Waiver: This notice was posted on December 22, 2022, to satisfy the requirement to publish any proposed Buy America waiver and provide the public with a reasonable period of time for notice and comment.
+The Department of the Interior sought public and industry comment from all interested parties.
+In particular, the Department of the Interior sought comment regarding whether the Simplified Acquisition Threshold (currently \$250,000.00) is an appropriate threshold for a small grant waiver, or whether a different threshold would be more appropriate.
+Relevant information and comments were requested to help understand completely the facts surrounding the waiver requests and the agency's proposal.
+This notice closed for comments on January 6, 2023